aheritianad/kivy-tictactoe/readme.md

 ## **How to use it?**

-First of all, you need to download and install it.
-It runs on `python3`.
+First of all, you need to download and install its requirement on `python3`.

 ### **Installation**